 - Supply chain economics and practice (e.g. ‘from paddock to plate’)

 - Branding, advertising & marketing of food or drink

 - Cultural studies, anthropology & sociology of food or drink

 - Business and/or industry perspectives & insights

 - The micro-politics of food or drink processes

 - Histories of food or drink

-Locale’s emphasis is on Australasia and the Pacific (i.e. Australia, New Zealand and the islands of the Pacific region), and on issues or processes at the local or regional level.
+Locale’s emphasis is on the Pacific (i.e. Australia, New Zealand, the islands of the Pacific, and the Pacific Rim) and on issues or processes at the local or regional level.
 Articles that deal with an intersection between the local or regional and the national or global are welcome.
-Prospective contributors are welcome to discuss ideas for articles with the Editor prior to submission (Susie Khamis, email@example.com).
+Prospective contributors are welcome to discuss ideas for articles with the Editors prior to submission (Susie Khamis email@example.com, Adele Wessell firstname.lastname@example.org, and Mike Evans email@example.com).
 Contributions are sought from researchers, industry practitioners, and policy makers interested in the study and understanding of local and regional food and drink.

 Publication Details[ top ]

-Locale (ISSN: 2200-5005) is affiliated with the Regional Food Research Network Australasia (RFRNA), which is supported by Southern Cross University’s School of Tourism & Hospitality Management.
-Authors are encouraged to submit abstracts and/or articles to the Editor for consideration: firstname.lastname@example.org.
+Locale (ISSN: 2200-5005) is supported by Southern Cross University’s Regional Food Network initiative and the Centre for Social, Spatial, and Economic Justice at UBC Okanagan.
+Authors are encouraged to submit abstracts and/or articles to the Editors for consideration: Susie Khamis firstname.lastname@example.org, Adele Wessell email@example.com, and Mike Evans firstname.lastname@example.org.